pvergnory/chess/README.md

 ## Using the engine version that includes the GUI

-On Linux, the executable needs resources grouped in the 'resources' folder On Windows, the executable needs, in addition to the 'resources' folder, to have access to the 4 following DLLs:
+On Linux, the executable needs resources grouped in the 'resources' folder.
+On Windows, the executable needs, in addition to the 'resources' folder, to have access to the 4 following DLLs:

 - SDL2.dll